gengwei094-tech/edulake-optimizer/dataset/README.md

 # Educational Storage Migration Experiment Dataset

-This dataset is **synthetically generated** according to all statistical properties reported in Sections 4.1–4.5 (Experiments) of the paper, to support reproduction and algorithm research on MSTP-LM load forecasting, MFD-VE data valuation, and DQN-SM storage migration decisions.

 > **Important note**: the original production logs amount to ~50 TB with hundreds
 > of millions of requests and cannot be delivered directly.
 This dataset is an
 > equivalent synthetic simulation of the paper's reported statistics; the access